-All surrounding states that require continuing education for funeral directors also provide for sanction of violators.
-The regulation will not put Pennsylvania at a competitive disadvantage with these other states.
+All surrounding states that require continuing education for engineers, land surveyors or geologists also provide for sanction of violators.
+The rulemaking will not put Pennsylvania at a competitive disadvantage with these other states.

 (26) Will the regulation affect any other regulations of the promulgating agency or other state agencies?
 If yes, explain and provide specific citations.